ProjectPythia/pythia-foundations/foundations/conda.md

 It is a good idea to create new environments for different projects because since Python is open source, new versions of the tools are released very frequently.
 Isolated environments help guarantee that your script will use the same versions of packages and libraries and should run the same as you expect it to.

+## Useful Conda commands

-## Some other useful Conda commands:
+Some other Conda commands that you will find useful include:

 - Activating a specific environment: `conda activate sample_environment`
 - Deactivating the current environment: `conda deactivate`